buzzqw/TUS/OBSS/OBSSv2-eng.md

 while wearing this **amulet** you have a +2 to Fortitude Saving Throws.

-## Amulet of Protection from Detection and Location
+\oggettomagico{Amulet of Protection from Detection and Location}

 **Aura:** Strong abjuration; **Cost:** 20000 gp